 Chesterfield County is a great place to live, work and play.
 Since our county has so much to offer, we’ve created this guide to help new and life-long residents alike learn how Chesterfield County operates, how to get involved in your government and community and the many resources available to help resident lead fulfilling, informed and healthy lives.
 Chesterfield’s strength is reflected in the insightfulness, generosity and diversity of its community members.
 Thank you for being a part of the Chesterfield story!

 History, outdoor adventure, family fun and so much more – Experience Chesterfield is your guide for the many experiences the county has to offer, including those with your dog.
-Plan a visit for a few hours or a few days using this helpful guide.
 Explore the many parks, facilities and trails managed by Parks and Recreation.
 Learn more about the history of Chesterfield.
 Check out the variety of community activities.
 Visit Pocahontas State Park.
 Attend the Chesterfield County Fair.
 Go back in time at Henricus Historical Park.

 Connect With Us

 Want to stay up to date with county news?
 On our Connect With Us page, learn how to contact Chesterfield County Government, subscribe to our e-newsletters, follow our social media accounts and more.
 Out and about in the county and need WiFi access?
 View our public WiFi access interactive map.
 Looking for a specific department?
 View our department listing page.
 Want to learn more about Chesterfield?
 Sign up to attend the Government Citizens Academy or My Chesterfield Academy.

 Interested in giving back to your community?
 Many departments throughout Chesterfield County Government provide opportunities to volunteer, as do local organizations.
 Visit Volunteer Engagement and Opportunities, a part of Community Engagement and Resources, for a list of volunteer opportunities with Chesterfield and with local organizations.